alpineinsights/pilatusfastapiV1/README.md

 1. **First Stage** (Runs in Parallel):
    - **Gemini 2.0 Flash**: Analyzes company documents retrieved from S3
-   - **Perplexity API**: Simultaneously searches the web for the most current information
+   - **Perplexity API**: Simultaneously searches the web for the most current information, with specific research context about the company

 2. **Second Stage**:
    - **Claude 3.7 Sonnet**: Synthesizes outputs from both sources, providing a comprehensive answer that combines historical company documents with current information

+### Conversation Management
+- Maintains context of previous exchanges for natural follow-up questions
+- Each LLM in the chain receives relevant conversation history
+- Thread-safe implementation of context sharing between parallel processes
+- Context pruning to prevent token overflow (limits to last 5 exchanges)
+- Company-specific conversation tracking (resets when switching companies)

 ### Performance Optimization
 - Perplexity API call starts immediately when a user query is submitted